pikatoste/test.sh/README.md

 assert_true false
 ```

-This test script contains two tests, one that passes and one that fails.
+This test script contains two tests: one that passes and one that fails.
 It is written in *inline* mode; you can also choose *managed* mode, and the test becomes:

 ```shell script